Bethel Church (Redding): History

-Early history and path to non-denominationalism
+Early history and transition to non-denominationalism

-Robert Doherty began the church in 1952, and the congregation was an affiliate of the Assemblies of God beginning in 1954.
+Robert Doherty founded the church in 1952, initially as a house church.
+In 1954, the congregation moved to a new location at Magnolia Avenue and became an affiliate of the Assemblies of God.
+M. Earl and Darliene Johnson were appointed pastors of Bethel Church in 1968.

 In 1984, Raymond Larson became the senior pastor, and during his 11-year tenure, Bethel Church grew to over 2,200 members.
 This dramatic growth led to the purchase and construction of a new 71 acre facility with more than 46000 sqft of space in the new church building.